Sandy Rodriguez: Codex Rodriguez-Mondragón (2017 - on-going)

 My investigation into Indigenous color use in the Americas led me to research the 16th-century Florentine Codex and the history of image- and color-making in colonial Mexico.
 The Florentine Codex is a twelve-volume encyclopedia compiled by Fray Bernadino de Sahagun and several Indigenous writers and artists, known in Nahuatl as tlacuilos.
 Working during the middle of the 16th century, they created a compendium of “the things of New Spain,” with parallel Spanish and Nahuatl texts describing deities, plants, animals, and the history of the Spanish invasion in 1519-21.
 Over 2,000 images accompany these texts, providing a third layer of information.

 It is important to mention that the Florentine Codex was created under a colonial regime at a time when their world was changing radically and, in part, under quarantine during the time of a pandemic that wiped out 90 percent of the population."

+Residency and workshops at Cornell (2022)

+In April 2022, Rodriguez participated in a three-week residency at Cornell University as part of the interdisciplinary project "From Invasive Others toward Embracing Each Other: Migration, Dispossession, and Place-Based Knowledge in the Arts of the Americas."
+Organized by professors Ella Maria Diaz, Ananda Cohen-Aponte, and Jolene K. Rickard, this project aimed to examine Latinx, Indigenous, and Chicanx histories through visual and performance arts.

+During her residency, Rodriguez led workshops, focusing on themes of nature, activism, and traditional bioregional art practices.
+These workshops allowed participants to engage with indigenous pigments and their historical significance.
+Rodriguez demonstrated techniques for creating paints from natural materials, emphasizing sustainable practices and the importance of cultural heritage in artistic expression.
+This approach not only educated participants about the ecological impact of their art but also about the intersection between community and environment.

+On April 28, 2022, Rodriguez delivered a keynote presentation at Cornell, discussing her artistic practice and the research underpinning her work with indigenous pigments.
+In this presentation, she elaborated on her residency experience, highlighting her collaborations with students and the reciprocal learning that took place.
+Rodriguez emphasized the power of art as a tool for social change and cultural dialogue, underscoring the relationships among art, culture, and activism.